-The Surface Water Management Fund Organization Chart (Figure 4-5) shows positions within the Public Works Department that are supported by the Surface Water Management Budget.
-From 2013 to 2016 full-time equivalent (FTE) employees increased slightly from 10.18 FTE to 10.88 FTE (Table 4-2).
-Within these positions, only three full-time non-maintenance positions provide one hundred percent service to the Stormwater Management Program.
+The Surface Water Management Fund Organization Chart (Fig. 4-5) shows positions within the Public Works Department that are supported by the Surface Water Management Budget.
+From 2013 to 2016 fulltime equivalent (FTE) employees increased slightly from 10.18 FTE to 10.88 FTE.
+Within these positions, three full-time positions provide one hundred percent service to the Stormwater Management Program.
 They include the Sr. Stormwater Program Manager, the Stormwater Technician, and the Stormwater Inspector.
 Other staff funded under the Surface Water Management Fund provide stormwater program related work as directed by their managers.